stormpath/stormpath-sdk-node/docs/app/views/application.md

 <a name="handleIdSiteCallback"></a>
 ### <span class="member">method</span> handleIdSiteCallback(requestUrl, callback)

-After a user authenticates at your ID Site they will be sent back to the URL that you specified with the `cb_uri` option when calling `application.createIdSiteUrl()`
+After a user authenticates at your ID Site they will be sent back to the URL that you specified with the `callbackUri` option when calling `application.createIdSiteUrl()`

-When the user arrives at your `cb_uri` the URL will have the `?jwtResponse=<token>` parameter attached to it.
+When the user arrives at your `callbackUri` the URL will have the `?jwtResponse=<token>` parameter attached to it.
 This token is a JSON Web Token which contains the identiy assertion for the user.

 This method is a convnenient way to decode that JWT and get the account which has been authenticated.
 Simply give the URL, including the query param, and a callback.
 Your callback will be called with an `AuthenticationResult` instance.
 You can use